tmshv/coupon/README.md

-# Coupon -- Discount coupons generator
+# Coupon
 [![NPM](https://nodei.co/npm/coupon.png)](https://nodei.co/npm/coupon/)

+Coupon — discount coupons generator.
 Coupon is designed to be the simplest way possible to create a discount coupons for e-commerce purposes.

 ## Installation